 Dental Chew Bones are made with clean ingredients to truly benefit dogs of all ages, while Gentle Dental Chew Bones are perfect for puppies and senior dogs with sensitive teeth and gums.

-Our thoroughly researched and developed recipes are unique in the market because they don’t contain carrageenan, wheat, gluten, soy, corn, animal proteins, GMOs, animal by-products like gelatin or animal glycerin, artificial colors or flavors.
+Our thoroughly researched and developed recipes are unique in the market because they don’t contain carrageenan, wheat, gluten, soy, corn, GMOs, artificial colors or flavors.

 One easy but important step that can help with your dog’s oral care is a properly formulated dental chew bone like Dental Chew Bones and Gentle Dental Chew Bones that are completely digestible and contain: